-I. RISK MANAGEMENT
+H. RISK MANAGEMENT

 The Company from time to time apprises the Board of Directors of the Company with the material risks, concerns and its mitigation plans, related to the Company and the Industry in which the Company operates.
+The provisions of LODR regarding establishment of Risk Management Committee and policies thereof are not applicable to the company.

-J. PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE
+I. PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE

-The Company is committed to provide a protective environment at workplace for all its Employees' men and women to ensure that every Employee is treated with dignity and respect.
+The Company is committed to provide a protective environment at workplace for all its employees' men and women to ensure that every Employee is treated with dignity and respect.
 As mandated under The Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013, the Company has also formulated policy for prevention of Sexual Harassment at the workplace.
 The same is available on the Company's website at www.megastarfoods.com